RaniaZaier/Diamond_DFT_qe/README.md

 # DFT Study of Fluorine Adsorption on Diamond C(111) Surface

-A minimal DFT workflow using Quantum ESPRESSO to study F adsorption on diamond, directly relevant to WP2 of the CADENA project (surface functionalization of diamond).
+A minimal DFT workflow using Quantum ESPRESSO to study F adsorption on diamond.

 ## Scientific context